opengisch/QField-docs/en/fieldwork/digitize.rst

 --------

-If the topology is activated on the project QGIS before exporting for QField, shared nodes are treated as such when moving / deleting vertices, and additional vertices are added on nodes overlapping segments.
+If the topology is activated on the project QGIS before exporting for QField, shared nodes are treated as such when moving / deleting vertices, and additional vertices are added on nodes placed on segments.

 .. container::